-The Act No. 125/2006 Coll. on labour inspection and on amendments to Act No. 82/2005 Coll. on illegal work and illegal employment, and on amendments to certain laws governs the labour inspection, through which it promotes protection of employees at work and execution of state administration in labour inspection, defines the competencies of bodies of state administration in labour inspection and their competence in executing oversight according to special regulation (Act No. 56/2018 Coll. on product conformity assessment, making a designated product available on the market and on amendments to certain laws), establishes rights and obligations of labour inspector and duties of natural and legal entities.
+The Act No. 125/2006 Coll. on labour inspection and on amendments to Act No. 82/2005 Coll. on illegal work and illegal employment, and on amendments to certain laws governs the labour inspection, through which it promotes protection of employees at work and execution of state administration in labour inspection, defines the competencies of bodies of state administration in labour inspection and their competence in executing oversight according to special regulation (Act No. 264/1999 Coll. on technical requirements for products and on conformity assessment amended by Act No. 133/2013 Coll.), establishes rights and obligations of labour inspector and duties of natural and legal entities.
 Related generally binding legal regulations are listed in Annex V.